entelect-incubator/.NET/Phase 2/Step 1/README.md

 ![](2020-10-04-22-21-37.png)

-Create the following COmmands for each Entity
+Create the following Commands for each Entity
 - Create

 ```